JunHerng/sfifteen/README.md

 INSTALLATION

 1. Follow instructions at https://github.com/s-fifteen-instruments/pyS15 and install S15lib python package.
-2. Other package requirements: numpy, pyqt5, pyqtgraph, datetime, time
+2. Other package requirements: numpy, pyqt5, pyqtgraph, datetime, time.
-3. Run tdc_gui.py
+3. Run tdc_gui.py.

 HOW TO USE